 Healthy Behaviors-Maternity Incentive Program

 All incentive target goals are separate from each other.
-A new member does not need to complete target goal #3 in order to get target goal #4.
+A new member does not need to complete target goal #3 to get target goal #4.
 Each target goal must be met to get the incentive.
-For provider visits, Magellan Complete Care must receive a claim in order for the incentive to be paid.
+For provider visits, Magellan Complete Care must receive a claim for the incentive to be paid.

 Getting care from a provider during a woman’s pregnancy is important to try to ensure the best pregnancy outcomes.
 Early and regular prenatal care can increase the chances of having a healthy baby.
 However, many women begin prenatal care late in the pregnancy or do not attend all their scheduled visits.
 This can make it difficult for providers to help avert problems in pregnancy.
 To encourage pregnant women to begin prenatal care early in the pregnancy and to attend all their visits, some health systems and providers offer incentives to patients to attend prenatal care.
 One study found that women receiving incentives were more likely to attend frequent prenatal visits during their pregnancy.
 One study indicated that women who received incentives were more likely to obtain adequate quality prenatal care defined as undergoing a certain number of procedures such as testing blood sugar or blood pressure, vaccinations and counseling about breastfeeding and birth control.

 Participation and Completion Rates:

 From July 1, 2019 – June 30, 2020, a total of (401) pregnant members enrolled and participated in the Maternity Incentive program; a total of (328) pregnant members (89%) met at least (1) program milestone and earned an incentive.